-A structure or building qualifies if it is used (1) in the raising and production for sale of agricultural commodities, or (2) for the storage of agricultural commodities for sale at a future time, or

-(3) for the storage of supplies or for the storage or servicing of equipment necessary for agricultural production.
+A structure or building qualifies if it is used: (1) in the raising and production for sale of agricultural commodities; or (2) for the storage of agricultural commodities for sale at a future time; or (3) for the storage of supplies or for the storage or servicing of equipment necessary for agricultural production.

-A structure or building is not qualified agricultural property if it is used for (1) the processing of agricultural commodities, or (2) the retail merchandising of agricultural commodities, or (3) the storage of commodities for the personal use of the corporation or its shareholders, or (4) the personal residence of any of the officers of the corporation.
+A structure or building does not qualify if it is used for: (1) the processing of agricultural commodities; (2) the retail merchandising of agricultural commodities; (3) the storage of commodities for the personal use of the corporation or its shareholders; or (4) the personal residence of any of the officers of the corporation.

-Note: Production of maple syrup, cider, and the sale of wine from a farm winery - Buildings and structures used to process the sap into syrup, the apples into cider, or the grapes into wine are considered qualified agricultural property, even though the property is used in processing.
+Note: Production of maple syrup or cider, and the sale of wine from a farm winery - buildings and structures used to process the sap into syrup, the apples into cider, or the grapes into wine are considered qualified agricultural property, even though the property is used in processing.